-Joseph D. Glatt (39) Secretary and Vice President.
+Joseph D. Glatt (40) Secretary and Vice President.
 Mr. Glatt was appointed Secretary of Apollo Investment Corporation in 2010 and Vice President in 2009.
-Mr. Glatt is also currently General Counsel of Apollo Capital Management L.P., a position he has held since 2007 and since 2011 he has served as the Chief Legal Officer of Apollo Senior Floating Rate Fund Inc. Previously, Mr. Glatt was associated with the law firms of Simpson Thacher & Bartlett LLP from 1998 to 2003 and Schulte Roth & Zabel LLP from 2003 to 2007, in each case, primarily focusing on mergers and acquisitions, leveraged buyouts and capital markets activities.
+Mr. Glatt is also currently General Counsel of Apollo Capital Management, L.P., a position he has held since 2007.
+Since 2011 he has served as the Chief Legal Officer of Apollo Senior Floating Rate Fund Inc., and since 2013 he has served as the Chief Legal Officer of Apollo Tactical Income Fund Inc. Previously, Mr. Glatt was associated with the law firms of Simpson Thacher & Bartlett LLP from 1998 to 2003 and Schulte Roth & Zabel LLP from 2003 to 2007, in each case, primarily focusing on mergers and acquisitions, leveraged buyouts and capital markets activities.

-Edward J. Goldthorpe (35) President.
-Mr. Goldthorpe began his term as President of Apollo Investment Corporation and as Chief Investment Officer of AIM in 2012.
+Edward J. Goldthorpe (36) President and Chief Investment Officer.
+Mr. Goldthorpe began his term as President of Apollo Investment Corporation and as Chief Investment Officer of AIM in May 2012.
 Previously, Mr. Goldthorpe was employed by Goldman Sachs for 13 years.
-He served most recently as a Managing Director with the Bank Loan Distressed Investing Desk (2009 to 2012), and prior to that Mr. Goldthorpe was a Managing Director with the Special Situations Group within the firm's Securities Division (2005 to 2009).
+He served most recently as a Managing Director with the Bank Loan Distressed Investing Desk (2009 to 2012), and prior to that Mr. Goldthorpe was a Managing Director with the Special Situations Group within the firm s Securities Division (2005 to 2009).
 Prior to that, Mr. Goldthorpe was a Vice President in the High Yield Distressed Group (2001 to 2005), an analyst in the Merchant Banking Division (2000 to 2001), and an analyst in the Investment Banking Division (1999 to 2000).
-Mr. Goldthorpe received a B.A. in Commerce from Queen's University in Kingston, Ontario.
-Mr. Goldthorpe currently serves on the Global Advisory Board for the Queen's School of Business.
-He is also the Chairman of the Young Fellowship of The Duke of Edinburgh's Award.
+Mr. Goldthorpe received a B.A. in Commerce from Queen s University in Kingston, Ontario.
+Mr. Goldthorpe currently serves on the Global Advisory Board for the Queen s School of Business.
+He is also the Chairman of the Young Fellowship of The Duke of Edinburgh s Award.